 /Applications/Parallels\ Desktop.app/Contents/MacOS/prl_macvm_create <path_to_ipsw> <path_to_macVM> --disksize <bytes>

-Note. macOS ARM virtual machine's hard drive size can only be set once at the moment of creation.
-There is currently no way to change it afterwards.
+Note: macOS ARM virtual machine's hard drive size can only be set once at the moment of creation.
+There is currently no way to change it afterward.
+This command denotes storage capacity in bytes.
+Since Apple uses the decimal system to measure storage capacity, 80,000,000,000 bytes in this example equals 80 gigabytes.

 - Wait for the installation to complete.
 You will see progress in the Terminal output.